f0lie/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     But say you regularly buy a whole fish from a very small-scale fishmonger who, with only a handful of regular clients, slaughters one fish for each order they expect in advance.
 Then you would certainly be complicit, though not as directly as when you go and order a fish knowing that it's still alive and will be killed for you.

     The bottom line being: purchasing an existing product that would still be supplied to the same extent regardless of your individual purchases is not the same as financing a company that produces the product, asking them to make it for you in particular, or making the product yourself.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jrhcuk/question_about_right_livelihood_and_investments/mt6agvi/)** _2025-05-19 19:31:26_ *(in reply to a comment not included)*:

+    > after having also looked at a part of the resources linked by Ven.
+Subhara below.

+    Even if the conclusions there are sound, whether you buy meat from a supermarket or not is still too intangible from the point of view of your present mental state and intentions to fall within the precepts.
+Of course, you could be seeking meat out of lust for tastes, but that has now nothing to do with the first precept.

+    Regarding the first precept, all that matters is whether you are intentionally aiming at the death of other beings, no matter how indirectly the result comes and what the excuse for it is.
+Getting somebody to kill an animal for you would certainly fulfill that factor, and you should not do that even if it means starving to death.
+But that is not what your intention is when you buy meat from a store simply for the sake of nourishment, even if theoretically that decision did lead to more animals dying.

+    For the record, the relationship between buying meat and indirectly causing animals to be slaughtered was no doubt a lot more direct in the Buddha's time.
+[There is a story in the Khandhakas](https://tipitaka.theravada.su/node/table/519) where somebody was looking for meat and there was none available, because no killing has taken place that day.

+    That this was even possible suggests that if the Buddha had at least forbidden monks from accepting any meat, let alone laypeople from buying it, it would realistically have had a huge and very direct impact on meat production in those days.
+And yet he did not.
+He even made meat and fish two of the five ["staple foods" in the Vinaya](https://www.dhammatalks.org/vinaya/bmc/Section0019.html#Pc_ChFour), and nowhere in the Suttas did he encourage laypeople to abstain from meat.

+    Someone could argue that, by failing to make veganism a rule for Buddhists when he easily could have, the Buddha is "responsible" for the deaths of hundreds of billions of animals over the last 2500 years.
+He was surely not unaware that he could've prevented that, and in others areas he didn't have a problem with nudging people against the grain for the sake of the Dhamma.

+    > would this monk - who, say, suspects that the layperson killed the cow for him - be at fault for accepting the meal because it might induce the layperson to kill another cow for him in the future?

+    Yes, that's a bit of a gray area, and thus the Buddha said it should be avoided.
+But it's not that the layperson killing another cow automatically follows from accepting the offering.
+Hypothetically, the monk could just as well reprimand the layperson for killing, and if they chose to do the same thing again it no longer be on him.

+    It's because it's an impure offering, similar to something that was obtained  through stealing or cheating.

+    > am I right in thinking "approving of killing living creatures" means having a view that killing is at least sometimes permissible?

+    Correct.
+It is on the basis of that view that you would approve of somebody else's killing.
+Most people would entertain the idea of killing (and approve of others doing so) past a certain level of duress, but what that Sutta is saying is that there should not be such a point.

+    Training yourself to become *unable* to entertain the prospect of killing even to save what's dearest to you is immeasurably more fruitful than a blanket abstinence from meat.

 ---